Together Toward TomorrowSM

 With the number of open jobs slowly rising, new unemployment claims falling below pandemic-highs and jobseekers gaining more traction with their applications, we are moving closer to truly defining what the “new normal” will look like in both our personal and professional lives.

 Our team of experts, backed by over 50 years of experience within talent acquisition and business solutions, have successfully guided our firm through varying market conditions and economic downturns.
-Now, they are ready to weigh-in on what we can expect to see in the future of work, as well as what both employers and employees can do now, as we all move together toward tomorrow.
+Now, they are ready to weigh-in on what we can expect to see in the future of work, as well as what both employers and employees can do now, as we all move together toward tomorrowSM.

 But before we can analyze the talent market of today and make data-driven predictions for tomorrow, Kforce has compiled survey data from before COVID-19 (Jun.
 2019) with new data we recently gathered (Oct.
 2020) to understand how our view of the workplace and workforce has changed amid the pandemic.